Public Art in Boston

 Boston Art Commission

-The Boston Art Commission is an independent board of nine commissioners appointed by the Mayor.
-They approve and commission innovative and transformative public artworks around the City.
+The Boston Art Commission is an independent board that approves and commissions innovative and transformative public artworks around the City.
+Learn more about their upcoming meetings below.

 Public Art Under Review